Paulo Negro MD, PhD

 “Recovery is not a matter of simply feeling better.
 Recovery is to regain freedom of choice.
 This is the powerful gift of treatment,” he explains.

-Dr. Negro is also a published author, avid researcher and respected professor
+Paulo Negro MD is also a published author, avid researcher and respected professor

 His talent for integrating fields and disciplines is best displayed in his written work.
 Among his publications as a journalist and a researcher, Dr. Negro is most proud of his book, “A Blueprint for the Hard Problem of Consciousness.”
 He combined philosophy of mind and cognitive neuroscience to address what is considered by many to be the most difficult problem of science, the fundamental origin of human consciousness.
 His blueprint is an innovative approach to the aptly named “Hard Problem” of consciousness.